evaegelyng/MetaBarFlow/README.md

 ### Questions

-#### If you have questions or issues, please email Eva Egelyng Sigsgaard (eva.sigsgaard@bio.au.dk) or Mads R. Jensen (mrj@bio.au.dk), or leave a comment on this repository.
+#### If you have questions or issues, please email Eva Egelyng Sigsgaard (eva.sigsgaard@bio.au.dk) or leave a comment on this repository.